millionairetai/ioff/README.md

 Center office is developed base on Yii 2 framework.

-The project includes three tiers: work, common, and console, hrm, kpi, cron each of which is a separate Yii application.
+The project includes three main package: work, common, and console, hrm, kpi, cron each of which is a separate Yii application.

+Center office has designed that can run on pc, mobile, tablet pc device.

 =======================================================================